U.S. imposes sanctions on four Chinese officials over Hong Kong crackdown

 None of the four could be reached immediately for comment.

+Hong Kong Chief Secretary Matthew Cheung said the sanctions were “absolutely unacceptable, a blatant - and I would use the word ‘barbaric’ - interference.”

+“We are not going to be intimidated,” Cheung told reporters, speaking at a regular news conference held on Tuesday morning Hong Kong time.

-Washington has called China’s enactment of a new national security law in Hong Kong this year an unacceptable breach of China’s “one country, two systems” commitment to what was once China’s freest city.
+Washington has called China’s enactment of a new national security law in Hong Kong this year an unacceptable breach of China’s “one country, two systems” commitment.

 The designations are the first sanctions imposed on China since Democrat Joe Biden defeated President Donald Trump in last week’s U.S. election.
 Biden is due to take office on Jan.
 20. Trump so far has refused to concede defeat.